ERC-7945 - Confidential Transactions Supported Token

 bytes memory _proof

-) public returns (bool success)
+) external returns (bool success)

 Allows _spender to withdraw from caller's split part of balances multiple times, up to the amount (allowance value) behind _confidentialValue to 0.
-This function SHOULD throw if the message caller’s _proof of this transfer fails to be verified.
+This function SHOULD revert if the message caller’s _proof of this transfer fails to be verified.

 Caution: